 Under ASC 606, the Company recognizes revenue when the Company's customer obtains control of promised goods or services, in an amount that reflects the consideration which the Company expects to receive in exchange for those goods and services.
-To determine revenue recognition for arrangements within the scope of ASC 606, the Company performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price, including the constraint on variable consideration; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when or as the Company satisfies a performance obligation.
+To determine revenue recognition for arrangements within the scope of ASC 606, the Company performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price to the performance obligations in the contract; and (v) recognize revenue when or as the Company satisfies a performance obligation.

 The Company's revenue is primarily derived through its license, research, development and option agreements.
-These agreements may include the following types of promised goods or services: (i) grants of licenses.

-(ii) performance of research and development services, and (iii) participation on joint research and/or development committees.
+These agreements may include the following types of promised goods or services: (i) grants of licenses; (ii) performance of research and development services; and (iii) participation on joint research and/or development committees.
 They also may include options to obtain licenses to the Company's intellectual property or to extend the term of the research activities.
 Payments to the Company under these arrangements typically include one or more of the following: non-refundable upfront payments; reimbursement for research services; research, development or regulatory milestone payments; profit-sharing arrangements; and royalty and commercial sales milestone payments.
-The event-based milestone payments.
-The event-based milestones will be achieved and estimates the amount to be included in the transaction price using the most likely amount method.
+The event-based milestone payments, royalties and cost reimbursements represent variable consideration.
+The Company evaluates the probability that the event-based milestones will be achieved and estimates the amount to be included in the transaction price using the most likely amount method.
 The Company includes cost reimbursement in the transaction price using the expected value method.

 A performance obligation is a promise in a contract to transfer a distinct good or service to the customer and is the unit of account in ASC 606.
-The Company allocates the total transaction price, including variable consideration that is not constrained, to each performance obligation is a satisfied.
+The Company allocates the total transaction price, including variable consideration that is not constrained, to each performance obligation based on the estimated standalone selling price and recognizes revenue when, or as, the performance obligation is satisfied.
 Amounts of variable consideration are included in the transaction price to the extent that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
-At the end of each reporting period, the Company re-evaluates the estimated variable consideration included in the transaction price.
+At the end of each reporting period, the Company re-evaluates the estimated variable consideration included in the transaction price and any related constraint, and if necessary, adjusts its estimate of the overall transaction price.